Psychology

 PSY 225 Child Psychopathology 3.0 Credits

-This class will focus on the symptoms, etiology, and primary methods of treating common psychological disorders and problems of children and adolescence.
+In this course, we will focus on the symptoms, etiology, and primary methods of treating common psychological disorders and problems of children and adolescents.
 The course will focus on diagnosis; assessment; specific therapeutic treatments; ethical issues; and gender, cultural, and developmental differences in symptoms, diagnosis, and response to treatment.

 Repeat Status: Not repeatable for credit